 Advertisement

 Connect with thousands of members and find support through daily live chats, curated resources, and one-to-one messaging.

+Set up an appointment with yourself, just as you would for a meeting or a doctor’s appointment.
 Of course, things come up — but as you would for any other meeting or appointment, you can always reschedule with yourself.

+Advertisement